 Not only had Grimes threatened SSgt Dalrymple with physical harm, but he was also alleged to have fired bullets through the rear windshield of his ex-wife’s attorney at the conclusion of a late-night divorce court session.
 Grimes’ ex-wife expressed that he had previously thrown rocks through her windows when she had tried to leave him previously.
 It is that type of violent behavior that caused Dalrymple to be hesitant to come forward – because she didn’t want to be a victim again.

 SSgt Dalrymple is also on a mission to hold the Air Force Office of Special Investigations accountable for their efforts to destroy her while protecting Grimes.
-She is also working on a formal complaint to hold accountable the commander who gave her the questionable Letter of Reprimand.

 WHO IS EMALEE DALRYMPLE?